Astros vs. Diamondbacks Player Props Betting Odds

 Tucker Stats

-- Tucker has put up 160 hits with 36 doubles, four triples, 29 home runs and 79 walks.
-He has driven in 111 runs with 29 stolen bases.
+- Tucker has 161 hits with 36 doubles, four triples, 29 home runs and 80 walks.
+He has driven in 111 runs with 30 stolen bases.

-- Tucker has recorded at least one hit in four games in a row.
-In his last five games he is batting .294 with two doubles, a home run, three walks and two RBI.
+- Tucker hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .333 with two doubles, a home run, three walks and two RBI.

 Tucker Recent Games